mawinkler/playground-one/docs/scenarios/endpoint-security/deep-security/ds-integrate.md

 ## Current Situation

-- Deep Security is securing (simulated) on-premise instances.
+- Deep Security secures instances in an on-premise environment simulated for this scenario, to which you want to add the XDR capabilities provided by Vision One.
-- Since you want to move to the Vision One platform you start with integrating Deep Security with the platform.
+- You start by integrating Deep Security into the platform.
-- You want to get the benefits of XDR for your environment.

 ## Integration Workflow